Online Master's Degree in Curriculum and Instruction

 Course Description

-Candidates will apply coaching techniques in academic and professional settings.
-Emphasis is placed on improving professional practices, workplace culture, and effective communication.
-Candidates will focus on professional coaching and leadership skills.
-Practicum/field experience hours: 10.
+Candidates will apply coaching techniques and tools in academic and professional settings.
+Emphasis is placed on improving professional practices, workplace culture, and effective collaboration and communication as well as modeling the ethical use and implementation of technology.
+Candidates will focus on advocating for continuous improvement in education.
+Practicum/field experience hours: 20.
 Fingerprint clearance required.

 Course Description